Routine maintenance, minor repairs and adjustments in the apartment

 New wallpaper, floor replacement, painting or bathroom renovation.
 All of this belongs to home improvements.
 However, the conditions vary considerably depending on whether you rent, own or own a condominium.
 The same is true for minor repairs.
 For each type, the resident has a different set of responsibilities.
 Failure to comply with these rules can lead to unpleasant consequences.
 So you’d better read up on exactly how it works.

-Minor repairs and modifications in a rented apartment
+Routine maintenance, minor repairs and adjustments in the rented apartment

 Alterations in a rented apartment